music-suite/music-suite/docs/src/User-Guide.md

 - The default *instrument* is *Piano*.

-> Note: In Haskell, numbers are *overloaded*.
+> Note: In Music Suite (and Haskell), numbers are *overloaded*.
 The syntax do not convey any type information: `0.25` and `1/4` are equivalent.
 In Music Suite, all time values are implemented using arbitrary-precision integers and rational numbers, so you do not have to worry about rounding errors.

 By default note have no *accidentals* or *articulation marks*.
 We will see how to add those later as well.